 In a previous article we have explained that foreign clients of Swiss Banks need to seek advice as to the best way to protect their interests in the future1.
-This is important even if at the present time there is no risk of information being sent from Switzerland to their home tax administrations in case of tax avoidance and for facts which relate to the period before January 1, 2010.
-This is because Switzerland still makes the distinction between not declaring assets to the tax authorities, which is not a fraud under Swiss law, and tax fraud, which implies typically the use of false contracts or false balance sheets or similar documents.
-Even if that distinction is no longer upheld in new treaties or amended of treaties concluded by Switzerland to avoid double taxation, the distinction will remain so long as the existing treaties have not been renegotiated, and even then the exchange of information will cover only facts occurring after the text of the revised treaty has been made public, i.e. in practice after December 2009 at the earliest2.
+While Switzerland still makes the distinction for domestic tax purposes between not declaring assets to the tax authorities, which is not a fraud under Swiss law, and tax fraud, which implies typically the use of false contracts or false balance sheets or similar documents this distinction is no longer upheld in new treaties or amended of treaties concluded by Switzerland to avoid double taxation.
+The distinction remains applicable in the international context as long as the existing treaties have not been renegotiated and the amendments ratified by the parliament2.

 This, however, is not true for US-based clients because the Swiss Federal Administrative Court held in its decision of March 5, 2009 (A-7342/2008 and A-7426/2008)3 that in the context of the Swiss-USA Treaty acquiring an offshore company to hold the assets under the name of said company for the sole purpose of escaping the US taxes was a fraudulent activity, if at the same time the US resident continued in fact to exert control over the assets transferred on an account in the name of the offshore company, and if the US person managed those assets by way of instructions given directly to the Swiss Bank, without going through the directors or officers of the offshore company.
-This very broad Swiss interpretation of fraud in the entered into by Swiss banks with the US Tax Administration in 2003, the Swiss banks specifically undertook towards the US Authorities to identify the US beneficiaries, thus creating indirectly, according to the Swiss Federal Administrative Court, a higher duty of diligence than in relation to other countries.
+This very broad Swiss interpretation of fraud in the US context is due to the fact that under the Qualified Intermediaries agreements entered into by Swiss banks with the US Tax Administration in 2003, the Swiss banks specifically undertook towards the US Authorities to identify the US beneficiaries, thus creating indirectly, according to the Swiss Federal Administrative Court, a higher duty of diligence than in relation to other countries.
+The scope of disclosure was further extended by way of the USA-Swiss Agreement of August 31, 2009, approved by the Swiss parliament on June 17, 2010.
+All 4500 concerned UBS clients have by now been in principle notified of the request to have their banking records transferred to the US authorities, and of their rights to oppose such request, but clients of other banks who are US tax payers could also be targeted in the future.